AhmedAsim-69/password_manager_app/README.md

 # Password Manager

-Flutter application for saving and generating the random password.
+Multi-User Flutter application for saving and generating the random password.

 ## Use Cases and description

 #### Password Generation - Title ####
-Multi-User Application should generate the random password with defined range and store it.

 - Multi-User Application
 - Email Google Signup